lintangbhanu/Backend-ReCratify/README.md

 OR

 You can use Postman to test the API.
-You can download the Postman documentation <a href="https://drive.google.com/file/d/1CLu3uy8VBCzewzWjKV1OjT7StjRDzmBn/view?usp=sharing">HERE</a>
+You can download the Postman documentation [HERE]()

 <details>
 <summary>User Auth</summary>